kamil109111/HotelManagerSystemv2/README.md

 * Tech 2 - version 2.0
 * Tech 3 - version 3.0

-## Setup
-Describe how to install / setup your local environement / add link to demo version.

-## Code Examples
-Show examples of usage:
-`put-your-code-here`

 ## Features
 List of features ready and TODOs for future development
 * Awesome feature 1
 * Awesome feature 2
 * Awesome feature 3

-To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2

-## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?

-## Inspiration
-Add here credits.
-Project inspired by..., based on...

-## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!